 Box Office Modeling & Analytics

-FranchiseRe‘s box office modeling and analytics for domestic and international markets based on our proprietary database of all wide releases — 3,438 movies
+This is FranchiseRe‘s launch page for box office modeling and analytics based on our propriety database of all wide releases — 3,544 movies

 In 2019, 58 franchise films earned approximately $23.0 billion at the worldwide B.O., more than five times as much as the 80 non-franchise films.
 In other words, the 42% franchise releases earned 83% of Hollywood wide-release worldwide B.O., while the 58% non-franchise films earned $4.6 billion, or 17%.